History of Paraguay: Early explorers and conquistadors

-The young colony
+Young colony

 Uncertainties over the departure of Pedro de Mendoza led Charles V to promulgate a cédula (decree) that was unique in colonial Latin America.
 The cédula granted colonists the right to elect the governor of Río de la Plata Province either if Mendoza had failed to designate a successor or if a successor had died.
 Two years later, the colonists elected Irala as governor.
 His domain included all of present-day Paraguay, Argentina, Uruguay, most of Chile, as well as large parts of Brazil and Bolivia.
 In 1542 this province became part of the newly established Viceroyalty of Peru, with its seat in Lima.
 Beginning in 1559 the Real Audiencia of Charcas based in present-day Sucre controlled the province's legal affairs.

 Irala's rule set the pattern for Paraguay's internal affairs until Independence.
 In addition to the Spaniards, Asunción's population included immigrants, mostly men, from present-day France, Italy, Germany, England, and Portugal.
 This community of about 350 chose wives and concubines from Guaraní women.
-Irala had 70 concubines (his surname fills several pages in the Asunción telephone directory).
-He encouraged his men to marry Indian women and give up thoughts of returning to Spain.
 Paraguay soon became a colony of mestizos.
 Continued arrivals of Europeans resulted in development of a criollo elite.

 The peace that had prevailed under Irala ended in 1542 when Charles V appointed Alvar Núñez Cabeza de Vaca, one of the most renowned conquistadors of his age, as governor of the province.
 Cabeza de Vaca arrived in Asunción after having lived for eight years among the natives of Spanish Florida.
 Almost immediately the Rio de la Plata Province – now consisting of 800 Europeans – split into two warring factions.
 Cabeza de Vaca's enemies accused him of cronyism and opposed his efforts to protect the interests of native tribes.
 Cabeza de Vaca tried to placate his enemies by launching an expedition into the Chaco in search of a route to Peru.
 This antagonized Chaco tribes so much that they started a two-year war against the colony, which threatened its survival.
 In the colony's first of many revolts against the crown, the settlers seized Cabaza de Vaca, sent him back to Spain in fetters, and returned the governorship to Irala.